-Winner: Dr Xiangqun Chang, Director of CCPN Global, a UK-based academic society focusing on the study of China and the Chinese from a comparative perspective.
+Winner: Professor Xiangqun Chang, Director of CCPN Global, a UK-based academic society focusing on the study of China and the Chinese from a comparative perspective.
 Research Associate, SOAS, University of London.
 Holder of several professorial and senior fellowships at Renmin, Peking, Fudan and Sun Yat-Sen Universities in China.

 3. Contribution to Arts and Culture

 Winner: Ms Betty Yao MBE.
 Director of Credential International Arts Management, UKIP and Projects Director at Asia House, London.

 Winner: Ms Di Xiao.
 International pianist at Birmingham Conservatoire.
 Winner of first prize Brant International Piano Competition 2007.

 Winner: Dr Sharon Heng.
 Specialty Registrar, Addenbrookes Eye Unit, Cambridge University Hospital.
 Research into age related macular regeneration (AMD) and founder of CHEF (Chan Heng Eye Foundation), a charity providing rehabilitation support for the visually impaired members of the Chinese community in London.